 Tyrannosaurus rex Maxilla

 Tyrannosaurus rex Maxilla.
 Dinosaur fossil replica.
-Record specimen from the Cretaceous Hell Creek Formation of Montana.
-UCB.#
+The original specimen is from the Cretaceous Hell Creek Formation of Montana and is a UCB specimen.

 * Material: Museum quality fossil replicas are cast in durable Polyurethane resins.